Bank App Investment Feature

 Methodology

-Synthesised insights into behavioural archetypes and mapped needs to HSBC’s business objectives.
+Synthesised insights into behavioural personas and mapped needs to HSBC’s business objectives.

 Ideation